usdaud/algotradinglib.github.io/en/pedia/c/commodity_correlation.md

 Traders and analysts often use historical data to calculate commodity correlations.
 By examining past price movements, one can assess the stability and strength of correlations over different periods.
 However, historical correlations may not always predict future relationships due to changing market conditions.

 ### Advanced Statistical Methods
-Machine learning algorithms and econometric models can also be employed to forecast and analyze commodity correlations.
-Techniques like Principal Component Analysis (PCA) and Vector Autoregression (VAR) help in identifying underlying factors driving correlations and in making more accurate predictions.
+Machine [learning algorithms](../l/learning_algorithms_in_trading.md) and econometric models can also be employed to forecast and analyze commodity correlations.
+Techniques like [Principal Component Analysis](../p/principal_component_analysis_(pca).md) (PCA) and Vector Autoregression (VAR) help in identifying underlying factors driving correlations and in making more accurate predictions.

 ## Practical Applications